However, McGregor has made one thing crystal clear since reaching superstar status: he’ll only enter the octagon if the price is right.

 According to Forbes, McGregor took home $48 million from earnings, incentives and endorsements in 2020, making him one of the world’s highest-paid athletes.

-According to Celebrity Net Worth, McGregor boasts an estimated net worth of $120 million.
+According to Celebrity Net Worth, McGregor boasts an estimated net worth of $200 million.
+He isn’t quite a billionaire just yet, but give “The Notorious” time.
+He might just fight his way to more money.